Ph.D. Qualifying Examinations

 - The student may decide in advance, by category or professor, the order in which the questions will be sent and is responsible for communicating that decision to the Graduate Program Coordinator no later than 3 pm on the Thursday before the Monday morning on which the exam begins.

-- Each answer should be between 10-12 double-spaced pages in length (size 12 font), plus the bibliography.
+- Each answer should be between 10-12 double-spaced pages in length (size 12 font, standard 1" margins), plus the bibliography.

 - The bibliography should be prepared in advance in Chicago style to reduce time spent on citations while writing the exam answers.
 Citations may be given parenthetically in the text (last name of author, date, and page number) rather than in notes.

 - Any concerns regarding clarification of the exam or the procedures must be directed to the Chair of the Qualifying Examination Committee, the Graduate Program Director, or the Graduate Program Coordinator.